kenjyco/base/README.md

 # About

-When you source the `install.sh` script, your package manager will install or update some packages, three symbolic links will be created in your `$HOME` directory, and `~/commands.sh` will be "auto-sourced" at the end (i.e. if using bash/zsh, the "shell functions" defined in `~/commands.sh` will be "loaded" into your shell whenever you start a session, allowing you to call any of those funcitons by name while using the terminal).
+When you source the `install.sh` script, your package manager will install or update some packages unless `minimal` is selected, three symbolic links will be created in your `$HOME` directory, and `~/commands.sh` will be "auto-sourced" at the end
+(i.e. if using bash/zsh, the "shell functions" defined in `~/commands.sh` will be "loaded" into your shell whenever you start a session, allowing you to call any of those funcitons by name while using the terminal).